topscoder/hurry-cli/README.md

 <img src="https://user-images.githubusercontent.com/86197446/123507408-6d624900-d669-11eb-9606-4a022bc4a117.png" width="300" height="289" align="center">
 </p>

-Hurry is a CLI tool to speed setting up Freqtrade with [MoniGoMani](https://github.com/Rikj000/MoniGoMani) HyperStrategy & co.
-Setting it all up requires some knowledge of the entire process, until you found Hurry.
+Hurry is a CLI tool to speed setting up [Freqtrade](https://www.freqtrade.io/en/stable/) with [MoniGoMani](https://github.com/Rikj000/MoniGoMani) HyperStrategy & co.
+Setting it all up requires some knowledge of the entire process, until you found Hurry 💨.
 You will get up and running (or, trading) in no time!

 ## Requirements